Azure/azure-service-operator/docs/development.md

 If you're using VSCode with [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extensions installed, you can quickly have your environment set up and ready to go, with everything you need to get started.

+1. Clone the repository into the following folder `~/go/src/github.com/Azure`.
+2. Make sure the environment variable `GO111MODULE` is set to `on`.

+    ```
+    export GO111MODULE=on
+    ```

+3. Install test certificates using `make generate-test-certs`.
-1. Open this project in VSCode.
+4. Open this folder `~/go/src/github.com/Azure` in VSCode.
-2. Inside the folder `.devcontainer`, create a file called `.env` and using the following template, copy your environment variable details.
+5. Inside the folder `.devcontainer`, create a file called `.env` and using the following template, copy your environment variable details.

     ```txt
     AZURE_CLIENT_ID=